aquillen/boids_oval/README.md

 The boids can push on the boundary, and the boundary causes the boids to circulate.
 A global rotational mode appears?

-Possible relevant for control of active particles in confined settings?
+Possibly relevant for control of active particles in confined settings?

 live: https://aquillen.github.io/boids_oval/